Capital city: Nairobi

 Use sunscreen and stay hydrated throughout your trip.

-Currently the U.S. government’s travel advisory for Kenya is at level 2: exercise increased caution.
+Currently the U.S. government’s travel advisory for Kenya is at level two: exercise increased caution.
 Their additional notes are to not travel to the Kenya-Somalia border and some coastal areas due to terrorism, and to reconsider travel to Eastleigh at all times and Old Town in Mombasa at night due to crime.

 Violent crime, such as armed carjacking, mugging, home invasion, and kidnapping, can occur at any time.
-Local police are willing but often lack the capability to respond effectively to serious criminal incidents and terrorist attacks.
-Emergency medical and fire service is also limited.

 Terrorists may attack with little or no warning, targeting Kenyan and foreign government facilities, tourist locations, transportation hubs, and markets/shopping malls.
-Terrorist acts could include armed assaults, suicide operations, bomb/grenade attacks, and kidnappings.

 Some key advice: